Lines and Opposition in Lie Incidence Geometries of Exceptional Type: Points and lines of hexagonic Lie incidence geometries

-The line $L'$ is the outcome of the first combing algorithm.
-We then replace $L$ with $L'$.
+Then the line $L'$ is, by definition, the outcome of the first combing algorithm.
+Suppose on the other hand

-\begin{compactenum}[(ALG3)] \item There exists a line $M\in\cM$ locally opposite $L$ at $x$ and there exists a line $L''$ through $x$ locally opposite each member of $\cM\setminus\{M\}$ (where we view $\cM$ as a set and not as a multiset) and not opposite $M$. \end{compactenum}
+\begin{compactenum}[(COMB3)] \item There exists a line $M\in\cM$ locally opposite $L$ at $x$ and there exists a line $L''$ through $x$ locally opposite each member of $\cM\setminus\{M\}$ (where we view $\cM$ as a set and not as a multiset) and not locally opposite $M$. \end{compactenum}

-The line $L''$ is the outcome of the second combing algorithm (combing back at $M$).
-We then replace $L$ with $L''$. \end{defn} We observe:
+Then line $L''$ is, by definition, the outcome of the second combing algorithm (\emph{combing back at $M$}).